bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 ===================================

-As I mentioned above, *most* of why I did this little project was to get a better intuition of LLM's.
+As I mentioned above, *most* of why I did this little project was to get a better intuition of LLMs.
 Practically that meant on the application level and not training foundation models myself.
 Realistically only a few organizations are setup to train really large models, and I'm (a) not in one of those companies, and (b) likely wouldn't be working on that project given my experience.
-So the result is that I needed to learn more about how to use LLM's in applications rather then train them outright.
-(Although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference.)
+So the result is that I needed to learn more about how to use LLMs in applications rather then train them from scratch (although this does not preclude me from exploring other technical topics like fine-tuning or efficient inference.)

 The other LLM-related reason I did this project was to play around with modern development tools.
 Github Copilot and ChatGPT (at least from the outside) have the potential to be a step change in productivity so I would be irresponsible not to learn more about them.
-This is even true if I'm not actually coding on a daily basis because it will help me understand how it could affect my teams (which do a lot of coding).
+This is even true even if I'm not actually coding on a daily basis because it will help me understand how it could affect my teams (which do a lot of coding).